manas447/SkillLens/README.md

 ---

 ## ⚠️ Disclaimer
-This system is for decision support only and not a final hiring verdict.
+This system is for decision support only and not a final hiring verdict Minor documentation update

 ---